xavierhector2022-bit/MATHS-250-GITHUB/README.md

-# Math 250 Project – Statistical Programming in R
+# Introduction to Statistical Programming (MATH 250)

-## 📌 Overview
-This project was completed for **Math 250: Introduction to Statistical Programming** at Lake Forest College.
-The goal of the project is to apply data analysis techniques using **R** to extract insights from real-world data.
+Welcome to my project repository for Introduction to Statistical Programming at Lake Forest College.

-The project follows the full data analysis workflow:
-- Data collection
-- Data cleaning (wrangling)
-- Exploratory data analysis (EDA)
-- Visualization
-- Statistical inference / modeling
-- Interpretation of results
+This course focuses on using programming and statistical methods to analyze real-world data, with an emphasis on practical data analysis skills.

 ---

-## Objectives
+## About This Repository

-- Apply **tidy data principles**
+This repository showcases projects centered on analyzing and interpreting data using R. The work emphasizes:

-- Transform messy datasets into usable formats
+- Transforming raw data into clean, usable formats
+- Applying statistical techniques to real-world datasets
-- Create clear and effective **data visualizations**
+- Creating clear and effective data visualizations
-- Perform **statistical analysis** in R
-- Communicate insights with clarity and professionalism
+- Communicating insights through code and analysis
+- Understanding the limitations and assumptions of statistical methods

 ---

+## Topics Covered

+Throughout this course, I explored key areas of data analysis and statistical programming:

+### Data Wrangling and Cleaning
+- Tidy data principles
+- Data transformation using dplyr and tidyr
+- Handling missing and inconsistent data

+### Data Visualization
+- Grammar of Graphics (ggplot2)
+- Building informative visualizations
+- Exploring patterns and relationships in data

+### Statistical Inference
+- Sampling and simulation
+- Hypothesis testing
+- Confidence intervals

+### Regression and Modeling
+- Simple and multiple regression
+- Interpreting model outputs
+- Evaluating model assumptions

+### Additional Topics
+- Categorical data analysis
+- Analysis of variance (ANOVA)
+- Introductory time series concepts

+---

+## Project Highlights

+- Cleaned and analyzed real-world datasets using R
+- Built visualizations to uncover patterns and trends
+- Applied statistical models to answer data-driven questions
+- Interpreted results with a focus on clarity and relevance
+- Developed reproducible workflows for data analysis

+---

-## Tools & Technologies
+## Tools and Technologies

 - R
 - RStudio
-- tidyverse (dplyr, ggplot2, tidyr, etc.)
+- tidyverse (dplyr, ggplot2, tidyr)
-- Additional packages as needed
+- Quarto / R Markdown

 ---

-## Project Structure
+## Learning Outcomes

+- Developed a strong foundation in data analysis using R
+- Learned how to work with messy, real-world datasets
+- Gained experience in statistical reasoning and inference
+- Improved ability to communicate insights through data
+- Built practical skills applicable to data science and economics

 ---

-## Key Components

-### 1. Data Cleaning
-- Handled missing values
-- Reshaped and transformed variables
-- Ensured data follows tidy format

-### 2. Exploratory Data Analysis
-- Summary statistics
-- Distribution analysis
-- Identification of trends and patterns

-### 3. Data Visualization
-- Used ggplot2 for visualizations
-- Created plots such as:
-  - Bar charts
-  - Histograms
-  - Scatterplots
-  - Boxplots

-### 4. Statistical Analysis
-- Hypothesis testing
-- Regression analysis (simple/multiple)
-- Interpretation of statistical results
+Feel free to explore the projects and reach out with any questions or feedback.